Hypatia-Energy-Modelling-Framework/Hypatia/doc/source/building.rst

   print(model)

 .. note::
-  Planning mode is only implementable when the time horizon is just one year.
+  The "Operational" mode of Hypatia is implementable only when the lenght of the time horizon is equal or less than one year.

 When the sets are parsed successfully, the nexts step is to define the parameters for the model.
 Similar to the sets, parameters should be prepared in a set of excel files.
 The number of the parameter files which can be created by the model is "n+2" where "n" is the number of the given regions.
 These files are named as follows: